-- 7. You deal with complaints constructively and impartially, basing decisions upon a sufficient investigation of the circumstances. - 8.
+- 1. You make all reasonable efforts to ensure your service is accessible and responsive to Clients, including those with vulnerabilities. - 2.
+The complaints procedure is clear, well-publicised and free. - 3.
+You treat complaints seriously and provide appropriate redress options. - 4.
+You deal with complaints fairly and within 28 days. - 5.
+You identify and address systemic Client complaints issues. - 6.
+You operate a procedure which is appropriate to the needs of clients and which allows complaints to be made by any reasonable means. - 7.
+You deal with complaints constructively and impartially, basing decisions upon a sufficient investigation of the circumstances. - 8.
 Where redress offers are accepted, these are actioned within 28 days. - 9.
 You treat fairly members of staff who are the subject of a complaint. - 10.
 From the outset you advise Clients in a prominent place on your website and in writing of their right to make a complaint, how to make it, to whom, and the timeframes involved. - 11.
-You advise Clients in a prominent place on your website and in writing of their right to have their complaint escalated to the Legal Ombudsman, and provide them with contact details and timeframes of that body. - 12.
+You advise Clients in a prominent place on your website andin writing of their right to have their complaint escalated to the Legal Ombudsman, and provide them with contact details and timeframes of that body. - 12.
 You keep a record of complaints received and any action taken as a result. - 13.
 Complaints are investigated under the supervision of one of your senior managers/members. - 14.
 You respond in writing to complaints within 7 days.
 Where a full response cannot be given in this timeframe, you acknowledge receipt of the complaint, give the reason for the delay and commit to responding fully within 28 days of receipt of their initial complaint. - 15.
-The response includes: - a clear explanation of your assessment of the complaint; - your decision on it, - offer of remedial action and/or redress where a complaint is upheld; - information on your complaint-handling review procedure (if applicable), its timeframes and how it can be accessed; - information on the complainant's right to refer the complaint to the Legal Ombudsman, its timeframes and contact details1; - information about a named complaint body approved by The Chartered Trading Standards Institute2 which is competent to deal with complaints about legal services, if both you and Clients wish to use such a scheme; - a statement whether you agree to use such a scheme3. - 16.
+The response includes:

+- a clear explanation of your assessment of the complaint; - your decision on it, - offer of remedial action and/or redress where a complaint is upheld; - information on your complaint-handling review procedure (if applicable), its timeframes and how it can be accessed; - information on the complainant's right to refer the complaint to the Legal Ombudsman, its timeframes and contact details [1]; - information about a named complaint body approved by The Chartered Trading Standards Institute [2] which is competent to deal with complaints about legal services, if both you and Clients wish to use such a scheme; - a statement whether you agree to use such a scheme $\frac{[3]}{}$ . - 16.
 Should your procedure make provision for review of how a complaint was handled, the review must be carried out in a timely manner and not inconvenience the complainant.

-Should you require guidance on how to meet your responsibilities under this Code, please see the CLC's Complaints Guidance.
+Should you require guidance on how to meet your responsibilities under this Code, please see the CLC's Complaints Guidance

-1 These requirements are unaffected by the EU Directive on consumer alternative dispute resolution 2 See the Trading Standards website.
-Complaints bodies which are currently approved for this purpose are Ombudsman Services, ProMediate and Small Claims Mediation.

-3 Although you must provide information about a complaints body, there is no requirement for you to use that complaints body's complaints scheme
+- 1. These requirements are unaffected by the EU Directive on consumer alternative dispute resolution - 2.
+See the Trading Standards website.
+Complaints bodies which are currently approved for this purpose are Ombudsman Services, ProMediate and Small Claims Mediation. - 3.
+Although you must provide information about a complaints body, there is no requirement for you to use that complaints body's complaints scheme